Edmonton-Public-Library/MARCer/Readme.md

 The following variables are currently recognized.
 ```
 debug - boolean (true or false)
-marc_file - string, name of the input marc file with fully qualified path if not in the current working directory.
-verbose - boolean (true or fasle)
+output_modified_only - boolean (true or false), otherwise all records will be written to file if requested.
+See Writing files.
 ```